This video scenario and support guidance, created by the CPSU, shows how a coach struggles to include a disabled athlete into the club activities.

 A video clip featuring two professionals commenting on a scenario featuring Anna, a young disabled child, involved in a sports activity.
 They reflect on the difficulties the coach experienced in including Anna in the activities and offer suggestions about a more positive approach to meeting Anna's needs in this context.

-This scenario provides sports clubs and organisations with guidance on how to effectively include deaf and disabled young people.
+This scenario guidance provides sports clubs and organisations with tools for how to effectively include deaf and disabled young people.

 It outlines the responsibilities of clubs and organisations to enable all children (including deaf and disabled children) to take part in their activities and the steps that can be put in place to enable this to happen.